YTLogos/Bna_GWAS_Cloud/text/introduction.md

 > **Noted: Your Samples Uploaded MUST Be The 297 Core Collection Samples Used Here !
 So If Some Samples Are Not In Your LIST, You Need Add Them In Your List, And Set The Value NA.
 If Some Samples In Your List Are Not In The 297 Core Collection Samples Here, JUST REMOVE THEM!**

-You just need upload your phenotype data to run GWAS.
-Here we just use the `297` core collection gerplasm which represent the most of genetic resources of 1000 ***B. napus*** gerplasm accessions. an example of the expected input data format is present as below:
+You just need upload your phenotype data to run **GWAS**.
+Here we just use the **`297`** core collection gerplasm which represent the most of genetic resources of 1000 ***B. napus*** gerplasm accessions. an example of the expected input data format is present as below:

 <style>
 table th:first-of-type {